IanSaunders/willances-leap-loop/_posts/the-route.md

    - Continue your route past the cricket club, heading northwest towards Willance's Leap.
 Enjoy the scenic views and local folklore associated with this spot.

 **6. Loop Around Willance's Leap**
    - Complete a loop around Willance’s Leap and then head back down through the forest.
 Be mindful of the farm animals along the way.
+You head down a steep road before coming to a path on the right which leads to the river and then through a short wooded area.

 **7. Cross into Round Howe and Return to Richmond Castle**
    - Upon reaching a busy road, cross over into Round Howe.
 Cross the iron bridge as you make your way back towards Richmond Castle.